telia-oss/cloudconnect/README.md

   --debug                        Enable debug logging.
 ```

-You can use `--local` and `--dry-run` to test the code locally without side effects.
+I.e. you can use `--local` and `--dry-run` to test the code locally without side effects.

 #### Environment variables